Shriniwas-Mudliyar/habit-quest/README.md

 All runtime behavior is controlled via environment variables

-The setup is ready for future CI/CD automation
+The setup supports automated and repeatable deployments using CI/CD

 ### 🧯 Infrastructure Lifecycle Note